xpchen0630/xpchen0630.github.io/_posts/2019-08-31-welcome-to-website.markdown

 permalink: /Hello
 ---

-This is my first blog of the website.
-Please allow me to briefly introduce this website and how it was built.
+This is my first blog of this website.
+Please allow me to briefly introduce it.

 <!--more-->

 ## Jekyll & EasyBook ##

-Thanks to Jekyll, this site can be rebuilt in many different ways.
+This site is built on [Jekyll][jekyll].
 A template named [EasyBook][github-easybook] is also used which offers me more choices to improve the site.

 Below is the description of Jekyll on its [official website](https://jekyllrb.com/docs/).